fernandoPalluzzi/VarHound/README.md

 The chosen path must contain VCF files without headers (i.e., plain tab-separated text) with the following [**GDC-compliant**](https://docs.gdc.cancer.gov/Data/File_Formats/VCF_Format) mandatory fields:

 - `--identifier`.
-Genomic element ID (e.g., gene name) in the input file and generica label name in the output tables.
+A vector of length 2 specifying the .
 Deafult: ['SYMBOL', 'labels'].
 - `--vclass`.
 Variant class.
 Default: 'VARIANT_CLASS'.
 - `--impact`.
 Variant impact.
 Default: 'IMPACT'.
 - `--order`.
 Impact in degreasing order.
 Default: ['HIGH', 'MODERATE', 'LOW', 'MODIFIER'].

 Two additional annotation fields are requred: `CLIN_SIG` and `ClinVar_CLNSIG`.
 An annotated VCF, containing these fields, can be obtained using the [**variant effect predictor (VEP)**](https://grch37.ensembl.org/info/docs/tools/vep) tool.
 A full pipeline for genomic variant calling and annotation is available at the [**nfcore Sarek website**](https://nf-co.re/sarek).
 Additional options can be viewed using `vhReadAnnotations.py -h`.

-The output is organized within the input directory, using the following scheme:
+Descriptive plots and tables are generated both for each VCF file and for the entire cohort (represented by the files within the input directory).
+The whole output is organized within the input directory, according to the following scheme:

 ```
             +-- Input_annotated_VCF1                   +-- overall_variants_barplot